Sports at All Saints'

 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At All Saints' School we recognise the contribution of PE to the health and well-being of the children.
 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

-A copy of the Sport Premium action plan for 2018-19 can be downloaded HERE.
+A copy of the Sport Premium action plan can be downloaded HERE.

-Information regarding the allocation and impact of the Sports Premium for 2017-18 is available HERE.
+Information regarding the allocation and impact of the Sports Premium for the previous academic year is available HERE.

 Look at us in action!